 Size: 5″ x 7.5″

-Irish immigrant Michael Donohue came to the U.S. alone, at the age of 8, and apprenticed as a book binder in Chicago.
+Irish immigrant Michael Donohue came to the U.S. alone, at 8, and apprenticed as a bookbinder in Chicago.
 In 1861 he helped establish the printing and binding firm of Cox & Donohue.
 In 1871 the great Chicago fire wiped out the firm’s plant.
 Soon after, Donohue helped establish Donohue, Wilson & Henneberry.
 The name changed, around 1880, to Donohue & Henneberry.
 The firm began selling educational materials, as well as publishing, in this era.
 Around 1900 Michael Donohue and William Henneberry split the firm.
-Henneberry published in Chicago until he was bought out in 1919 by publisher John Cunio.
+Henneberry was published in Chicago until he was bought out in 1919 by publisher John Cunio.
 That firm continued as Cunio-Henneberry Co. until at least the 1970s.
 Donohue established M. A. Donohue & Co. at the same Dearborn St. address in Chicago used by Donohue & Henneberry.
-Books appeared with both the Donohue & Henneberry as well as Donohue & Co. imprints from the late 1890s and early 1900s.
+Books appeared with the Donohue & Henneberry and Donohue & Co. imprints from the late 1890s and early 1900s.
 Donohue & Co was in business until around 1970 (the firm appears in business directories until 1970, their building on Dearborn St. was up for lease in 1973). (source).

 Early Donohue & Co. book series, such as the Adelphi Library, are difficult to track down by name in contemporary sources.
-I suspect the series were not advertised much, but instead sold in bulk for sales through department, drug and dime stores.
+I suspect the series was not advertised much but sold in bulk for sales through department, drug, and dime stores.
 An advertisement, below, from the Dry Goods Reporter, May 28, 1904, advertises Donohue & Co. paperbound novels, sold in bulk with only minimal indication of the actual titles that would be shipped.

 Mary J. Holmes sold more than two million books in her writing career, which included 39 novels.
-She wrote largely about domestic life, women, class and race and while largely ignored by 20th century literary scholars, has received some recent attention.
+She wrote largely about domestic life, women, class, and race and, while largely ignored by 20th-century literary scholars, has received some recent attention.
 Edith Lyle’s Secret was first published as Edith Lyle by G.W.
 Carleton and Co. of New York in 1876.
-It was reproduced by many publishers in the last decade of the 1800s and first decade of the 20th century, one of numerous Victorian-era novels that went out of copyright or were just pirated and sold as inexpensive paper or hard bound books.
+Many publishers reproduced it in the last decade of the 1800s and first decade of the 20th century, one of the numerous Victorian-era novels that went out of copyright or were just pirated and sold as inexpensive paper or hardbound books.

 This copy of Edith Lyle’s Secret is undated, but the address for Donohue & Co. in the book (407, 429 Dearborn) places it in the 1901-1906 time frame.
 A copyright book, My Lady Cinderella by Mrs. C.N.
 Williamson, first published in 1906, is advertised in the back of the book.
-Burt issued Edith Lyle’s Secret in their Home Library in 1904, and it is likely Donohue issued their Adelphi Library version a year or two later.
-Thus 1905-06 is an educated date for this particular book and the series was probably first available about that time.
+Burt issued Edith Lyle’s Secret in their Home Library in 1904, and Donohue likely issued their Adelphi Library version a year or two later.
+Thus 1905-06 is an educated date for this particular book, and the series was probably first available about that time.

-Jackets share a common design but do have a unique illustration of a typical turn-of-the-century heroine on the front of the jacket.
-Some of the arts-and-crafts inspired decorations on the book are mimicked on the jacket.
-The author’s name is left off the jacket (both spine and front), but is on the book spine and front.
+Jackets share a common design but have a unique illustration of a typical turn-of-the-century heroine on the front of the jacket.
+Some of the arts-and-crafts-inspired decorations on the book are mimicked on the jacket.
+The author’s name is left off the jacket (both spine and front) but is on the book spine and front.
 The front jacket flap is blank.